bquast/bquast.github.io/_posts/2022-06-17-self-attention-from-scratch-in-R.md

 As you can see, the value for each row in `maxs` is the maximum value of the corresponding row in `scores`.

 The weights matrix will be populated using a `for loop` (see `help('for')`).
-Since the loop does not edit the dimensions of the matrix, we generate a zero matrix (i.e. a values are set to `0`) beforehand, which we then populate using the `for loop`.
+Since the loop does not edit the dimensions of the matrix, we generate a zero matrix (i.e. all values are set to `0`) beforehand, which we then populate using the `for loop`.
 ```
 # initialize weights matrix
 weights = matrix(0, nrow=4, ncol=4)